 Laura Belle, daughter of a Methodist clergyman, Thomas Madison Gossard, and his wife, Sarah, was born on the 12th of April 1854 in Xenia, Greene County, Ohio.
 She met and in 1875 married Charles Sidney Stoddard in Northfield, Rice County, Minnesota.
 Charles, himself a Union veteran from Company F, 2nd Minnesota Cavalry, became a physician after the war.
 The young family moved to Santa Barbara in 1886 with sons Thomas and Harry, then about eight and five.

-Laura Belle Gossard Stoddard died in Santa Barbara at the age of 51 on 9 November 1925 and received full honors from the G.A.R. and the Woman’s Relief Corps.
-Her dedication and loyalty to God, Country and Flag fully illustrates her worthiness to be namesake of Tent #22, CA/NV Department.
+Laura Belle Gossard Stoddard died in Santa Barbara at the age of 61 on November 7, 1915, and received full honors from the G.A.R. and the Woman’s Relief Corps.
+Her dedication and loyalty to God, Country, and Flag fully illustrate her worthiness to be the namesake of Tent #22, CA/NV Department.